 Are Essential Skills in Demand lists reviewed and amended?

-Employment positions mentioned in the LTSS, ISS and CSS Lists that are currently in high demand are either considered as such due to current skills shortages or due to a prediction of increased demand in the coming future.
+Employment positions mentioned in the Lists that are currently in high demand are either considered as such due to current skills shortages or due to a prediction of increased demand in the coming future.
 There are some employment areas, however, that are in high demand in New Zealand, just like they are all over the world, and will most likely continue to be so, to some extents, for the foreseeable future.
 These positions are often in the services sector, including healthcare and social services, engineering, and science.
 But a common sight now in skills shortage lists for many countries are positions in worldwide emerging markets such as ICT.
 Some of these positions have been on the skills shortage lists since they were first devised, with no current signs of being withdrawn.

 My occupation is not on any of these lists…